NikheshKumar/NikheshKumar/README.md

-- 👋 Hi, I’m @NikheshKumar
-- 👀 I’m interested in Mathematics - specifically Geometry, Algebraic Geometry and Category theory
-- 🌱 I’m currently learning geometry and coding.
-- 💞️ I’m looking to collaborate on computational Algebraic geometry and group theory
+Hi, I’m @NikheshKumar.
+I’m interested in Mathematics - specifically Differential Geometry, Algebraic Geometry and Category theory.
+Currently learning geometry and coding.
+I’m looking to collaborate on computational geometry and group theory.
-- 📫 How to reach me twitter.com/nikheshkumar1
+- 📫 How to reach me nikheshk19@yahoo.com

 <!---
 NikheshKumar/NikheshKumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.